lsp7856/Google-CTF/Web.md

 This could be a hint... `<script src=.`

-An XSS vector could work here to steal a user's session cookie, such as the admin
+An XSS vector could work here to steal a user's session cookie, such as the admin's

-The best way to perform an XSS attack here is to trick the page into outputting data we enter
+The best way to perform an XSS attack here is to trick the page into outputting data we enter (using JavaScript to get the admin's cookie)

 The webpage displays an error message when we don't enter information that meets its rules

 The error message contains exact text we enter which is what generally leads to XSS in any situation

-Let's test it out with script in the justification box:
+Let's test it out with script in the justification box.
+We know the script has to start with `<script src= `.

->script???

-To perform espionage against this site, which is our main goal, it would be pretty destructive if we were able to get a hold of the admin's session data from the cookie then try to use the session to impersonate and login as the admin
+Google Chrome comes with a Developer Tool called Javascript Console that can be used to figure out what script got through to the site.

+To figure out what got through the filter, we can use [this site's xss script](http://www.smeegesec.com/2012/06/collection-of-cross-site-scripting-xss.html) as test script then look for lines where Chrome's built-in XSS audtiory blocked the execution.

+For a better understanding of how XSS works, [this site](http://www.go4expert.com/articles/stealing-cookie-xss-t17066/) was also helpful and included PHP script to steal the admin's cookie.

 ##✓ Ernst Echidna